Alec Gargett

 Housing policies from our political parties threaten two opposite extremes:

-One set of policies tries to assist buyers in ways that simply hyperinflate property prices and as a result fail to make housing more affordable.
+• One set of policies tries to assist buyers in ways that simply hyperinflate property prices and as a result fails to make housing more affordable.

 The solution requires a comprehensive set of policies addressing and balancing all sides of the equation.
 My solution finds a balance between: